 The surface finish is fine milled, producing a beautiful look that fits well with the insert.

 In their updated model, Odyssey has included a red tour shaft, creating something that performs well and is exceptionally good-looking.
+The White Hot OG will always be high up on our best blade putter shortlist.

-Best Value Blade Putter: Cleveland Huntington Beach Soft Premier 3 Slant Putter
+Cleveland Huntington Beach Soft Premier 3 Slant Putter

 A putter that encourages soft feel can only be a good thing, and this is exactly what Cleveland has managed to achieve.